InspiringLifeDesign/InspiringLifeDesign.github.io/candycane/index.md

 (must be a public Instagram account in order for this to be visible<br />
 for verification purposes) for <b>10 extra entries</b><br />
 > Subscribe to Corinna Phillips YouTube channel and leave a comment under<br />
-the giveaway video stating your fave festive food or drink<br />
+the giveaway video stating your fave piece of decor that I share in the video<br />
 for <b>10 extra entries</b><br />
 > Like the Facebook post and leave a comment stating<br />
 "I love this giveaway because..." (fill in the blank) tagging a friend for <b>1 entry</b><br />